jeff-adkisson/swe-3643-spring-2024/project/README.md

 -  Project Submission - Friday 4/26 at 11:59 PM

-   Late submissions follow the penalties outlined in the Syllabus.
+   Late submissions receive the penalties outlined in the Syllabus.

 Each progress report is 1.5% of your overall project score.
 You will submit them via a D2L dropbox.
 These are obviously very easy points towards your project.

 You do not have to be on the schedule I recommend, but you should do your best to be close.
-Waiting until the last minute to do this project will likely result in a very poor grade.
+Waiting until the last minute to do this project will likely result in a very poor grade (and remember - your semester grade cannot be higher than one letter grade higher than your project score).
 The last four lecture periods are dedicated work days and I will be available to assist you at that time, but if you are starting from zero at that point, there will not be much I can do to help you.
 I am available to help you with problems - not help you build your application at the last minute.

 ### Submission